Our Playbook is an in-depth look at our beliefs on software, our business, and how we operate as a company.

 We are often asked to work on-site with our clients.
 We're happy to do this and actually encourage it, but only after we test working together first.
-Sometimes other companies can have toxic work environments and bad habits, and we want to make sure we protect our people and process so we can design and write high quality code.
+Sometimes other companies can have toxic work environments and habits, and we want to protect our people and process so we can design and write high quality code.

 We're asked frequently about how we price our services.
 We like to use a mix of Time and Materials and Value-Based pricing.
 We can also work on a fixed budget with our clients, though this is rare and best used on small scopes of work.